skybet/js-tech-test/README.md

 ## The Deliverable

-1. Replace the contents of this README.md with:
+Replace the contents of this README.md with:

   1. A covering note explaining the technology choices you have made.
   1. Any instructions required to run your solution and tests in a Linux environment.

-1. A git bundled repository showing your commit history with all your commits on the master branch:
+Email as an attachment or a link the git bundled repository showing your commit history with all your commits on the master branch:

         git bundle create <anything>.bundle --all --branches